iAMv1/iAMv1/README.md

 - 👋 Hi, I’m @iAMv1
 - 👀 I’m interested in cricket
-- 🌱 I’m currently learning java,python
+- 🌱 I’m currently learning c,pyhton
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...